intenthq/gitkv/README.md

 ### Docker

-Gitkv is also distributed as a docker image that can be pulled from docker hub TBD
+Gitkv is also distributed as a docker image that can be pulled from [Docker Hub](https://hub.docker.com/r/intenthq/gitkv)

 ## Usage